kylekatarnls/business-time/README.md

 Methods starting with `currentOr` are followed by:
   - a **time-direction**: `Next` / `Previous`
-  - optionally `Business` (meaning holidays are automatically considered as closed)
+  - optionally `Business` (meaning holidays are automatically considered as closed no matter the `'holidaysAreClosed'` is true or false)
   - a **state** `Open` / `Close`

 All `currentOr*` methods return the current date-time if it's in the **state**